Decentralized-ID/decentralized-id.github.io/_posts/literature/2020-11-25-augmented-social-network.md

 Reed's Law describes how connectivity and various network properties create new, and previously unknown, types of value.
 It also offers a way to compare the value of GFNs to that of pre-digital communication network forms, such as radio and TV networks.
 This comparison offers a clear understanding of the mathematical basis of these networking technologies in order to evaluate their potential effects.

-The ^ Table and graphics below illustrate the extended reach of Group Forming Networks.
-The ^ Table denotes the various classes of networks and gives examples.
+The table and graphics below illustrate the extended reach of Group Forming Networks.
+The table denotes the various classes of networks and gives examples.
 The graph illustrates how value increases as the number of members increases.

 **_Figure 1_**